Sonic velocity in holographic fluids and its applications: Warmup: The first order perturbative solution of the Schwarzschild-AdS black brane solution

-In the gravity/fluid correspondence scenario, if one expects to obtain the transport coefficients like shear viscosity $\eta$ of fluid, one needs perturb the bulk solution of gravity.
-And a simple way is promoting the constant parameters $\beta^i $ and $M$ in the boosted black brane solution (\ref{IVrnboost}) to functions of boundary coordinates $x^\mu$ at the finite cutoff surface~\cite{Bhattacharyya:2008jc,Hur:2008tq}.
-Since the parameters now depend on the boundary coordinates, the solution~(\ref{IVrnboost}) is no longer a solution the field equation (\ref{IVeqs1}).
-Extra correction terms are needed to make (\ref{IVrnboost}) be a self-consistent solution.
-Before discussing these correction terms, we first define the following useful tensors
+while solutions of equation motions are equivalent to $W_{AB}=0$.
+Viewed from the gravity/fluid correspondence scenario, one needs perturb the gravitational solutions in the bulk spacetime to obtain transport coefficients of holographic fluids like shear viscosity $\eta$.
+The general procedure is promoting the constant parameters $\beta^i $ and $M$ in (\ref{IVrnboost}) to functions of boundary coordinates $x^\mu$, i.e. $\beta^i (x^\mu)$ and $M(x^\mu)$ ~\cite{Bhattacharyya:2008jc,Hur:2008tq}.
+Therefore, ~(\ref{IVrnboost}) will be no longer the solution of the field equation (\ref{IVeqs1}) since the parameters now depend on the boundary coordinates, and hence extra correction terms are needed to add to make (\ref{IVrnboost}) be a self-consistent solution.

-Note that, the right hand side of Eq.(\ref{IVTensors1}) is in fact equivalent to the left hand side of Eq.~(\ref{IVeqs1}), i.e. instead of the Ricci scalar with $\Lambda$ in Eq.~(\ref{IVeqs1}).
-Therefore, the solutions of equation motions should satisfy $W_{AB}=0$.
-It should be pointed out that there is a trick to obtain the extra correction terms.
-According to the Refs \cite{Bhattacharyya:2008jc,Hur:2008tq}, one can first obtain the extra correction terms at the origin $x^{\mu}=0$.
-Then, the extra correction terms at any point $x^{\mu}$ can be simply obtained by making the extra correction terms at the origin $x^{\mu}=0$ into a covariant form.
-Note that, in order to obtain the extra correction terms at the origin $x^{\mu}=0$, we first expand the parameters around the origin $x^{\mu}=0$, i.e. parameters $\beta_i(x^\mu)$ and $M(x^\mu)$.
-More details, in order to obtain the extra correction terms, one can first expand the parameters around $x^\mu=0$ to the first order